 September of 2017 has been difficult for Mexico citizens, who experienced two earthquakes and numerous fatalities.
-We would like to express our solidarity with all Mexicans, especially to the members of the Mexican Earth Charter Network, who have been actively mobilizing aid to those who are in need.
+We would like to express our solidarity with all Mexicans, especially to the members of the Mexican Earth Charter Network, who have been actively mobilising aid to those who are in need.

 Despite of these difficulties, there were two very positive actions around the Earth Charter in this country.